yeshapatel356/Twitter-Sentimental-Analysis/README.md

 analysis_neg_pos.py

 ## Conclusion
 The analysis of Twitter data is being done in different points of view to mine the opinion or sentiment.
-Our proposed approach classify the tweets as Positive and Negative tweets which further helps in sentiment analysis and uses that sentiment analysis for further decision making.
-For our prototype, Twitter API is utilized to gather data in real-time.
+Above proposed approach classify the tweets as Positive and Negative tweets which further helps in sentiment analysis and uses that sentiment analysis for further decision making.
+For this prototype, Twitter API is utilized to gather data in real-time.
 The prototype back-end tests on retrieving and processing the API data indicate that it is successful in gathering large amounts of data from popular search terms in real-time.
-We will use various machine learning algorithms to conduct sentiment analysis using the extracted features.
-However, just relying on individual models did not give a high accuracy so we pick the top few models to generate a model.
+However, just relying on individual models did not give a high accuracy consequently pick the top few models to generate a model.